An Expression of Self-Loathing

 33:36 It is not up to any believer, man or woman, when Allah and His Messenger have passed a judgement, to have any choice in their affairs.
 Whoever disobeys Allah and His Messenger have gone astray in a manifest manner.

 It is my choice, say the women.
 Except, that it is an irreversible choice which will take them to a place where they have no choice.

 French sociologist Jean-Claude Kaufmann during an interview with le Point about his new book, Burkini, autopsie d'un fait divers (The Burkini, dissecting a trivial event, my translation), May 18, 2017.

-The veil, the burka, the burkini etc, I would argue, is a manifestation of self-loathing, the wearer convinced that what a god and his spokesperson said about her is correct.
+The veil, the burka, the burkini etc., I would argue, is a manifestation of self-loathing, the wearer convinced that what a god and his spokesperson said about her is correct.

-'Burkini-only day' at French waterpark criticised
+'Burkini-only day' at French waterpark criticized

 BBC Aug 4, 2016

 The objections raised had less to do with the swimwear then the fact that women who refused to enjoy the public water park covered from their knees to their necks would not be allowed into the park on Burkini-only days.

 The two-piece burkini (also spelled burquini) as demonstrated by Nigela Lawson (English journalist, broadcaster, television personality, gourmet, and food writer Wiki):

 The two-piece burkini and it's even more modest "veilkini" may not be much of an improvement over the traditional one piece djellaba a "long loose-fitting robe with full sleeves" and a hood worn by both women and men.